jr0d/mercury/docs/dev_environment.rst

 .. note::
     The mercury-agent package depends heavily on the linux sysfs ABI and should only be installed on linux hosts.
 If you are developing on MacOS, this poses a problem.
-Fortunately, this problem is easily solved using Vagrant, Docker, or by spinning up a vanilla VM.
+Fortunately, this problem is easily solved using Vagrant, Docker (untested), or by spinning up a vanilla VM.
 More on this later.

 Each mercury package contains a *setup.py* which we will run with the *develop* argument.

-From the mercury repository root
+From the mercury repository root:

 .. code-block:: bash